Automattic/exoskeleton/README.md

 	]
 );
 ```
-causes the `/wp/v2/posts` to be metered for any method.
-In the example, if more than 7 calls to this endpoint are detected in a 10 second period, a lockout of 20 seconds will occur, during which the 429 responses will be issued and the endpoint will not be dispatched.
+causes the route `/wp/v2/posts` to be metered for _any_ endpoint (see below for details on the method parameter.)
+In the example, if more than 7 requests are detected in a 10 second period, a lockout of 20 seconds will occur, during which the 429 responses will be issued and the endpoint will not be dispatched.

 To set multiple endpoints, use `exoskeleton_add_rules` and pass an array of arrays like the above.